About the Farmers' Market

 - Other types of produce include fish, cheeses, honey, cakes, chutneys and plants.

-- In addition to this, you will find a number of guest producers who provide specialities across the year.
+- In addition to this, you will find a number of guest producers and artisans who provide local specialities across the year.

 All produce must be grown, reared, caught, brewed, pickled, baked, smoked or processed by the stallholder.